GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

     * **Name** — The name of the VPN gateway.
 This name is displayed in the console and used by the `gcloud` command-line tool to reference the gateway.
     * **VPC network** — The VPC network containing the instances the VPN gateway will serve.
-In this case it is `vpn-scale-test-cisco`, a [custom VPC network](https://cloud.google.com/compute/docs/vpc/using-vpc#create-custom-network).
+In this case it is `vpn-scale-test-juniper`, a [custom VPC network](https://cloud.google.com/compute/docs/vpc/using-vpc#create-custom-network).
       Ensure this network does not conflict with your on-premises networks.
     * **Region** — The region where you want to locate the VPN gateway.